Privacy Information

 6.2 RECIPIENTS OF DATA

-It is possible that we will buy or sell the company or parts of the company or individual assets.
-Personal information may be transferred in connection with such divestment, merger, reorganization or similar event.
-In this case, your personal data will of course continue to be processed in accordance with this data protection information.
-The legal basis for such a transmission is a legitimate interest in the effective implementation and further development of our business operations in accordance with Article 6 Paragraph 1 f) GDPR.
+It is possible that we may acquire or sell the company, parts of the company, or individual assets.
+In connection with such a sale, merger, reorganization, or similar event, personal data may be transferred.
+In this case, your personal data will, of course, continue to be processed in accordance with this privacy policy.
+The legal basis for such a transfer is our legitimate interest, pursuant to Article 6(1)(f) GDPR, in the effective operation and further development of our business.

 6.3 YOUR RIGHTS